zengxi-hada/HIVID2/README.md

 # 1. Install
-Download all the files into one folder and run all_in_one.pl using "perl /absolute_path/all_in_one.pl parameter1 parameter2 parameter3 ......".
+Just download all the files into one folder and run all_in_one.pl using "perl /absolute_path/all_in_one.pl parameter1 parameter2 parameter3 ......".
 The users should install the packages used in perl and python programs, such as PerlIO::gzip, Getopt::Long, File::Basename, etc. Also remember to grant executable permissions to some software, or the pipeline will not be able to run.
 For example:

 ***chmod a+x bwa; chmod a+x samtools; chmod a+x msort; chmod a+x overlap_pair_trim.new; chmod a+x soap2.21***